patkub/hackstackapi/README.md

 Get a list of games from IGDB. id is unimplemented, this just gets a list of all games from IGDB.

 http://127.0.0.1:3000/api/rentalItem/game/1

+Dependencies are defined in `index.js`.
+For example, bootstrap is under `/vendor/bootstrap/css/bootstrap.min.css`.
+App css and js are under `static/css/` and `static/js/` respectively.